What Is dry needling acupuncture?

 What is involved?

-The initial 2 hour consultation and acupuncture treatment session will give patients an opportunity to discuss their general health, lifestyle, emotional well-being, and any other relevant information.
-It is important that I understand as much as possible about each patient before I start the course of treatment.
-I will then undertake a short examination of acupuncture pulses on the wrists and take a blood pressure reading.
+The initial consultation and treatment session will give patients an opportunity to discuss their general health, lifestyle, emotional well-being, and any other relevant information.
+It is important that I understand as much as possible about each patient before treatment starts.

 Many hypotheses have been proposed to explain the physiological mechanisms of action of acupuncture.
 The Gate Control Theory and the Neuro-hormonal Theory may help explain some of the benefits that have been found in clinical trials.